Curriculum Maps for Elementary General Music

 Example Sequences

 Here are a few example sequences for elementary general music.
-Certainly more exist in our classrooms, and even more exist in musical repertoire.
+Certainly, more exist in our classrooms, and even more exist in musical repertoire.

 The reason to consider these examples is to illustrate that each of us can make informed decisions about our progressions based on many different factors.